 You have been invited to take part in HORIZON 2020 project SENSEI.

-Before making a decision on whether you want to participate or not, please read these lines carefully.
-Please ask all the questions you may have (Carsten.gydahl@geco-global.com).
+Before deciding on whether you want to participate or not, please read these lines carefully.
+Please direct any questions you may have to the following email address: info@senseih2020.eu.